Smoked Chicken Legs | Drumsticks

 What internal temperature should I aim for when smoking chicken legs?

-The recommended internal temperature for smoked chicken legs is 165°F (74°C), the dark meat, like wings, thighs, and legs are more tender when cooked to 175°F. Measure the temperature in the thickest part of the drumstick without touching the bone.
+The recommended internal temperature for smoked chicken legs is 165°F (74°C).
+The dark meat, like wings, thighs, and legs, is more tender when cooked to 175°F. Measure the temperature in the thickest part of the drumstick without touching the bone.

 Can I use a charcoal or gas grill instead of a smoker?